POOPYFARTS-CODE/AutoShoPer/README.md

 This Bot Is Easy To Handle And Manage It Can Have Some Errors And Bugs So Pull requests are welcome....

+WEBSITES IT WILL SUPPORT ARE....

+1)Nike
+2)Adidas
+3)Supreme